 - Professional and honorary organizations, special-interest groups

-- Student government, newspaper, campus ministry, and National Public Radio Station
+- Student government, newspaper, and campus ministry

 - Intramural athletics